 “Since I know you care about your work, are an excellent teacher of philosophy, and greatly interested in mathematical investigations, I thought I’d let you know about my special method.
 The method will enable you to use mechanics to see the answers to mathematical questions…”

 And so we learn that Eratosthenes is a fantastic teacher, as well as an intellectual.
 (Not all intellectuals are good teachers!)

-Of course, Eratosthenes did not only read great work from other people.
+Of course, Eratosthenes did not only read about great work carried out by other people.
 He did some great work himself.

 How Big is Planet Earth?

 As Director of the Library of Alexandria, Eratosthenes had the closest thing in the ancient world to a modern internet search engine.
-Everything that had been learned about the world by the Greeks – and that was a lot – was just about at his fingertips.
+Everything that had been learned about the world by the Greeks – and that was a lot – was within his reach.

 Eratosthenes had learned that at midday, on the longest day of the year, walls in the city of Syene cast no shadows, because the sun was directly overhead.
 He could see with his own eyes in Alexandria that there were small shadows at midday on the longest day.

 Syene was more-or-less due south of Alexandria, therefore the angle of the shadow must mean something.
 What did it mean?

 Eratosthenes reasoned that if: